 By defining your goals early on, you will have a better chance of finding a program that best fits your academic and personal needs.
 The Center for Global Education staff can help you along the way!

 Yes, and it is already included in all study abroad programs.
 Most of TU affiliate programs include required health insurance as part of their overall program fee.
-In cases where a program does not provide insurance for its participants (i.e. some exchange programs) students will be covered free of charge by a TU insurance plan with On Call during their approved study abroad program.
+In cases where a program does not provide insurance for its participants (i.e. some exchange programs) students will be covered free of charge by a TU insurance plan with AIG during their approved study abroad program.

 Students must complete the TU online study abroad application, submit some additional documents and meet general eligibility requirements.
 To access the online application, find your desired program and click on “Apply now”.
 Students can stop by our office anytime and meet with a Peer Advisor or CGE Study Abroad advisor for help in researching program options and getting general information.
 In addition, students can expect to complete a second (possibly a third) program or host university application for their specific study abroad program.
 Individual study abroad programs have different eligibility requirements.
 There are generally two deadlines each year to keep in mind: for ALL spring semester programs, the TU application deadline is mid-October; and for ALL summer, fall and full year programs, the TU application deadline is mid-March.
 Program specific application deadlines will vary so it is always a good idea to pay close attention to program deadlines as they do not necessarily coincide with TU’s campus deadline.
 Check here for this year’s deadline.